Registered charities making grants to non-qualified donees (draft)

 - If the charity does not use the donation the way the donors prefer, the charity will not return the donation to the donors.

-74. For example, this message should be included on the giving page of the charity’s website and in any of its fundraising communications.
+79. For example, this message could be included on the donations page of the charity’s website and in any of its fundraising communications.

-75. Provided a charity ensures it retains authority on the use of its resources, it will not be considered to be engaged in directed giving.
+80. Provided a charity can show it retains authority over the use of its resources, we will consider the charity to not be engaged in directed giving.

 For the purpose of subsection 149.1(14) of the Act, the following is prescribed information for the public information return of a charity in a taxation year:

-78. This means that if a charity disburses a total of more than $5,000 to a grantee in a taxation year, whether in single or multiple grants, the charity must report all of the following for each applicable grantee:
+84. If a charity disburses a total of more than $5,000 in cash or non-cash grants to a grantee in a taxation year, whether in single or multiple grants, the charity must report in the T3010, Registered Charity Information Return, all of the following for each applicable grantee:

 - the name of the grantee